lisett_icon.jpg

 All this talk about the number of credits generated may lead you to ask – okay, but what is the actual value we’re talking about here?
 On this, it becomes much harder to find solid data.

-However, we can take an educated guess: from our experience, afforestation credits are currently selling for a broad range of prices, from $20 (generally older vintages and/or lower-quality projects with non-native species or low permanence) to $50/tonne (very high-quality credits). ( Using these as an indicator, the market value of the 2020 vintage ranges from $155M to $388M, and the smaller 2021 vintage from $63M to $157M.
-While these numbers may not be huge, a few key things to keep in mind:
+However, we can take an educated guess: from our experience, afforestation carbon credits are currently selling for a broad range of prices, from $20 (generally older vintages and/or lower-quality projects with non-native species or low permanence) to as high as $70/tonne (very high-quality credits).

 • Demand in the voluntary carbon market more broadly has increased by nearly 4x over the last couple of years and is likely to continue increasing